zzzprojects/docs/dapper-tutorial.net/pages/third-party-libraries/dapper-extensions.md

 # DapperExtensions Library

 ## Overview

-DapperExtensions is a small library package which adds basic CRUD operations to Dapper.
+**DapperExtensions** is a small library package that adds basic CRUD operations to Dapper.
 It also provides a predicate system for more advanced querying scenarios.

-DapperExtensions will keep your domain classes pure without any attributes or base class inheritance.
+ - **DapperExtensions** will keep your domain classes pure without any attributes or base class inheritance.
+ - It provides a set of helper methods for mapping objects to and from database tables, as well as executing common SQL queries.

+## Why use DapperExtensions?

+If you are using Dapper in your project, then the **DapperExtensions** library can make your life a lot easier.

+ - It provides a set of helper methods that eliminate the need to write boilerplate code when working with Dapper.
+ - In addition, it can help you avoid common SQL injection attacks by automatically parameterizing all your queries.

 ## NuGet Installation

-DapperExtensions is only available through NuGet: <a href="http://nuget.org/List/Packages/DapperExtensions" target="_blank">http://nuget.org/List/Packages/DapperExtensions</a>
+**DapperExtensions** is only available through NuGet: <a href="http://nuget.org/List/Packages/DapperExtensions" target="_blank">http://nuget.org/List/Packages/DapperExtensions</a>

 You can easily install this library by running the following command:

 ```csharp
 PM> Install-Package DapperExtensions
 ```